Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 Icons Are Like Candy

 Due largely to the advent of apps, many webdesigners are choosing to do more of their site’s navigation with the help of icons rather than text.
-After all, doesn’t it look so much cleaner to just have a picture in place for an RSS feed, or for a Twitter account, than to spell out “RSS Feed” or “Twitter” in text?
+After all, doesn’t it look so much cleaner just to use an icon in place for an RSS feed, or for a Twitter account, than to spell out “RSS Feed” or “Twitter” in text?

-Just like candy, small doses of icons are best, so that your design looks sleek and not suffering from icon overload.
+Just like candy, small doses of icons are best, so that your design looks sleek and doesn’t suffer from icon overload.
 But how many icons is too many?
 It really depends on how you organize them on the page.
-Some tips and examples for icon organization and labeling follow:
+See below!

 Considering your layout, how and where would your icons be best placed?
 For some layouts, a small table of icons might work best if you only have a tiny bit of space on your sidebar, in your header, or in your footer in which to display them–see an example below:

-But if you have a small strip of space across the top or along the side of your content, you can place icons there, as seen here:
+But if you have a small strip of space across the top or along the side of your content, you can place icons there, as seen below:

 Horizontally-aligned icons can look cool as part of a navigation bar…